 Green Bank is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Green Bank, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Being a small town, Green Bank does not have a public transit system used by locals to get to and from work.
+Green Bank is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Green Bank in 2022 was $68,742, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $274,968 for a family of four.
 However, Green Bank contains both very wealthy and poor people as well.